 New York State is well known for women’s historical figures including Rochester resident Susan B. Anthony, the most famous suffragist whose life was dedicated to social reform.

-And Rochester was also home to the Father of the Civil Rights movement, Frederick Douglass, the famed abolitionist orator called Rochester home from 1847-1872, the longest he’d reside anywhere during his lifetime as well as being interred at Mt.
+And Rochester was also home to the Father of the Civil Rights movement, Frederick Douglass, the famed abolitionist orator who called Rochester home from 1847-1872, the longest he’d resided anywhere during his lifetime as well as being interred at Mt.
 Hope Cemetery along with Susan B. Anthony.

 And Rochester’s history of course was heavily influenced by its famous waterways including the Genesee River which runs directly through the city with three colossal and dramatic waterfalls, Lake Ontario just to the north, the Erie Canal running along the city’s borders connecting Rochester to the booming commercial agriculture history in the Midwest, to the nearby Finger Lakes.

 As you can see, historically and culturally, Rochester has been a significant city in the United States’ development and continues to be an incredible destination to visit to this day offering a plethora of activities, museums, and a great dining scene to check out.